 The Crossbow has around 5 miles of range, meaning that as long as you have some cell signal, you can bring it directly to your hotspot.
 With up to +11 dBi of gain you’ll see a marked difference when comparing it to the standard omni/whip antenna that comes with normal hotspots.
 This makes The Crossbow ideal for rural areas, as well as inside a metal building or other structure with difficult building materials which kill signal.

-We recommend this signal booster:
+We recommend these signal boosters for home:

 - Indoor cellular coverage up to 15,000 sq. ft.

 - EXPECTED INDOOR COVERAGE: